willtome/ansible-inventory/README.md

 1. Install the networkx package by running `pip install networkx`

 ## Inventory Report
 The inventory-report role will calculate the total number of nodes owned by each organization in Tower and produce an html report.
+Additionally, it will provide a count of total unique nodes based on `inventory_hostname` and a variable.
+The default variable is `ansible_host`.
+The quota for unique is defaulted to your total license count.
+This may or may not match your reported license usage in Tower as Tower only looks at unique hosts based on `inventory_hostname`. (https://docs.ansible.com/ansible-tower/latest/html/administration/license-support.html#node-counting-in-licenses)

  You can also provide org quotas and the report will highlight if a specific org has exceeded it's given quota.
 See `report-playbook.yml` for an example of how to use this role and set quotas.
 The report will look like the table below but in a file called `report.html` in the `playbook-dir`.

 | Organization | Nodes | Quota |
 |:------------:|:-----:|:-----:|